moonlagoon/moonlagoon.github.io/README.md

 Throughout the site will give you information about me and different links you can check out to see proof of my work.

 #Contact
-If you would like to reach out to me, feel free to email "moonlagoon.r@gmail.com" or contact my phone at "614-596-1936."
+If you would like to reach out to me, feel free to email "moonlagoon.r@gmail.com"
-Also feel free to contact me through the portfolio on the "Contact Me" page or check out the links.

 #Built With
 This site was built using